July 19, 2017

 Rather than force the child to read, parents can use alternate methods such as playing a board game with questions that have to be asked and answered and having the child read through the directions of the game.

 With older children, parents can have them reading stories aloud as part of a family time.

 “If your kids want to read on their own, that is fantastic – just don’t make it a chore,” Kuhn said.

-Marcia Gentry, director of the College of Education’s Gifted Education Resource Institute, said vacations offer the opportunity for travel, exploration and informal learning.
+Marcia Gentry, director of the College of Education’s Gifted Education Research and Resource Institute, said vacations offer the opportunity for travel, exploration and informal learning.